secgroundzero/CS-Aggressor-Scripts/README.md

 - A CS client disconnects from the team server
 - New incoming beacon
 - New web hit
+- A CS client posts something in the event log

 The scripts are compatible with both Windows and [Linux](/cna-scripts/slack-alerts_linux.cna) operating systems.